 Saudi Arabia's FIFA World Cup History

 Saudi Arabia will be making their fifth appearance at the world's greatest sporting event when they kick off against Russia on the opening day.
 The Saudis qualified for four consecutive World Cups between 1994 (USA) and 2006 (Germany) and it was in their first that they were the most successful.
 The Green Falcons won two of their three group matches, defeating Morocco and Belgium, before losing out to Sweden in the Round of 16.

 Since then, it has been pretty dire for the Arab nation; Saudi Arabia failed to win any of their matches in the following three tournaments and managed just four goals from nine games.
 4-0 losses to France and Ukraine in addition to a whopping 8-0 defeat to Germany in the first match in 2002 have contributed to one of the poorest records at the World Cup - 2W, 2D, 9L with a goal difference of -23.

-However there is a sense of optimism leading into the 2018 edition.
-Saudi Arabia were solid (if not spectacular) in qualifying, and have been blessed with one of the easier groups in the tournament, drawing Russia rather than any of the top ranked nations.
+However, there is a sense of optimism leading into the 2018 edition.
+Saudi Arabia was solid (if not spectacular) in qualifying, and have been blessed with one of the easier groups in the tournament, drawing Russia rather than any of the top-ranked nations.
 While Uruguay will likely be too strong for them, there is a decent chance they could pick up results against Egypt and hosts Russia, who they will be looking to upset on June 14th.